thesavant42/layerslayer/README.md

 ## FAQ

--vQ:Who is this for?
+- Q:Who is this for?
--vA: Myself, mostly.
+- A: Myself, mostly.
--vBut if you ever find yourself looking for the presence of files on a docker image, but *don't* want to download a billion gigs of useless images to scrape through them, this is for you.
+  - But if you ever find yourself looking for the presence of files on a docker image, but *don't* want to download a billion gigs of useless images to scrape through them, this is for you.
--vIf you want to carve out only a specific layer of the overlayfs that has the data you want, this is for you.
+  - If you want to carve out only a specific layer of the overlayfs that has the data you want, this is for you.
--vIf you like #YOLOSINT and like Full Contact Recon, this is for you.
+  - If you like #YOLOSINT and like Full Contact Recon, this is for you.

 - Q: How is this any different than `docker pull` and viewing the filesystem?
 - A: Functionally, it is not that different.
 In practice however there are some key differences: This is a python script, very portable and light weight, does not require the docker client to even be installed in order to extract useful info.